hstern2/amsr/README.md

 ### Double bonds (sp<sup>2</sup> centers)
-Atoms making a single double bond are indicated by changing the symbol to lowercase (note that lowercase does not mean "aromatic"; merely, "atom having one fewer neighbor than its valence.")
+Atoms making a double bond are indicated by changing the symbol to lowercase (note that lowercase does not mean "aromatic"; merely, "atom having one fewer neighbor than its valence.")
 Double bonds are